House Point System

 The Houses / Groupings

-The pupils are divided into four houses in primary, named after different animals (Pandas, Cougars, Lions and Eagles) and two houses in secondary, named after the Greek gods Apollo and Artemis.
+The pupils are divided into four houses in primary, named after different animals (Pandas, Cougars, Lions and Eagles) and four houses in secondary, named after the elements (Water, Wind, Fire and Air).
+There is also Metal for the Senior Leadership Team (SLT) of the school.

 The Aims of a House system